Xanax is a brand name of alprazolam, a central nervous system depressant.

-Xanax pronounced [zan-aks], is a benzodiazepine and a brand name for the anxiolytic Alprazolam, a central nervous system (CNS) depressant.
-CNS depressants slow brain activity and are frequently used as sedatives or tranquilizers which are often used to treat insomnia and anxiety.
+CNS depressants are used as sedatives or tranquilizers, which slow brain activity, and they are often used to treat insomnia and anxiety.
+Alprazolam is a type of CNS depressant in the benzodiazepine class.
 These drugs are generally prescribed for short-term use only because of their addiction and abuse potential.

 Individuals may take higher doses or use it more frequently than recommended, particularly after they build a tolerance to the medication (the same dosage level is no longer as effective as the body becomes accustomed to its presence).
 Once an individual begins straying from prescription guidelines, it is considered abuse, and addiction can quickly form.
 Other people suffering from addiction may have originally attempted to self-medicate their anxiety by getting Xanax illicitly from a friend or acquaintance.

-Mixing Xanax with other substances, either in an attempt to enhance/counteract effects of either drug, is considered abuse.
-Combining substances is dangerous and amplifies the risks and effects associated with both drugs, increasing the likelihood of health complications and overdose.
+In addition, mixing Xanax with other substances, either in an attempt to enhance or counteract the effects of either substance, is considered abuse.
+Combining substances amplifies the risks and effects associated with each substance, thereby increasing the likelihood of health complications, including overdose.

-Like with other addiction involving other drugs, Xanax use eventually affects every area of a person’s life, reaching far beyond simply damage to their health.
-Over time, Xanax addiction may become the sole focus of life, resulting in career, familial, financial, legal, criminal, and social issues.
-All other areas of life may become less important as substance abuse becomes the number one priority.
+Prescription drug abuse eventually affects every area of an individual’s life, reaching far beyond simply one’s health.
+Over time, addiction becomes the sole focus of life, resulting in career, familial, financial, legal, criminal, and social issues.
+All other aspects of life may fall by the wayside as substance abuse becomes the person’s number one priority.

 Mayo Clinic lists the following warning signs of addiction:

 - Taking higher doses of medication than prescribed

 - Changes in sleep patterns